It pays to put thought into your cover letter ending.

 - Remember to thank the employer

 1. Include a strong concluding paragraph

-The key to writing the perfect conclusion is to summarise what you’ve included in your cover letter’s main body without repeating yourself.
+The key to writing the perfect conclusion is to summarise the contents of your cover letter without repeating yourself.

 Create a strong concluding paragraph by injecting fresh language to make yourself sound interesting and creative.